 Other random notes from the game:

-- A Leicester player went down hurt and the crowd gave it a big “awwww.”
+- A Leicester player went down hurt and the crowd gave him a big “awwww.”

 - Reading’s chant of “Blue army” sounds like “Blarmey,” which is appropriate.